Reel-Energy/hiring-project-flex-lead/README.md

 # Case for the technical interview of the Flexibility Trading Lead position

 This is a coding exercise for the position of [Flexibility Trading Lead](https://reelenergy-1727862339.teamtailor.com/jobs/7492540-flexibility-trading-lead) at Reel.
-Please fork this repository and share your solved exercise to es@reel.energy and di@reel.energy.
+Please fork this repository and share your solved exercise to es@reel.energy Cc di@reel.energy, msl@reel.energy.

 ### Introduction
 Reel has a sizeable portfolio of hybrid plants with co-located solar PV and storage.
 Our job is to maximize the earnings for these plants through optimal multi-market participation.